 - Never leave your car running and unattended.
 It’s an open invitation for thieves.

-- Never leave valuables in plain site where they might tempt a passerby.
+- Never leave valuables in plain sight where they might tempt a passerby.
 Even bags and blankets on the car seat or floor may tempt thieves because those items could be concealing something of value.
 It’s best to move them out of view and to keep the interior of your car tidy.

 - Close all windows and the sunroof when you’re not in the car.
 A window left open, even just a crack, may provide the entry point a thief needs to break in.